Seattle15/IntroToProg-Python-Mod07/docs/index.md

 * in the except block, you must specify the type of ‘Exception as e’ – which is counter to how Python usually works.
 You can then print out more data about ‘e’ (Box 1)

+#### catching specific exceptions
+* Exception class can catch any type of error, but you can catch specific errors using more specific exception classes.
+These are illustrated in Box 2.
+Note that blocks 1-3 of code are executed (and corresponding running section demonstrated) for the first to third lines of the try block respectively (with the other lines commented out).
+They are included in this Box all together for demonstration purposes.
+* The generic exception block should always be the last one, otherwise, it will catch all errors and the error will never reach the more specific exceptions

+* https://docs.python.org/3/library/exceptions.html#bltin-exceptions (external site) There is class hierarchy for built-in exceptions and the first two tiers of this hierarchy are summarized in Box 3

+#### raising custom errors
+* use ‘raise Exception’ and you can print out a custom error message (Box 4)
+* you can use the basic exception class or other classes
+* you can use ‘raise Exception’ without a try-except block (last block row of code in Box 4)